tsmtzs/schl/README.md

 Save the directory `schl` under `~/texmf/tex/xelatex/`.

 ## Usage
-Load the package in the preable of your document:
+Load the package in the preable of your document

     \usepackage[greek]{schl}